iterative/dvc.org/content/docs/dvclive/index.md

 ## Run with DVC

-You can [run experiments with DVC] using [pipelines].
+Experimenting in Python interactively (like in notebooks) is great for exploration, but eventually you may need a more structured way to run reproducible experiments.
+By configuring DVC [pipelines], you can [run experiments] with `dvc exp run`.
+This will track the inputs and outputs of code, and enable more advanced workflows like multi-step pipelines and queueing multiple experiments or even an entire grid search.
 See examples of how to [add DVCLive to a pipeline] or [add a pipeline to DVCLive code], or get more information about how to [setup a pipeline] to work with DVCLive.

 [run experiments with DVC]: